Administration & Finance Division

 The Plant Ecology Section of Natural Resource Management integrates its expertise into many aspects of overall departmental work plans, projects and activities.
 This section implements critical scientific inventory and monitoring needs related to vegetation District wide as well as providing native seed and plants for planting projects.
 These include: propagation, collection and installation of plant species native to McHenry County and identified as part of natural community restoration projects on District lands; monitoring of all endangered or threatened plant populations located on District lands; monitoring of long-term vegetation studies to track the effects of ecological management and restoration efforts; assess all new land acquisitions for baseline vegetative inventories; and operation and oversight of the MCCD Native Plant Nursery and Seed Processing Building.

 The Wildlife Ecology section of Natural Resource Management works to improve the biological health of Conservation District lands, monitors and implements critical scientific inventories of existing wildlife resources, including breeding birds, herps, freshwater mussels, fish, and butterflies.
-In addition, staff monitors endangered and threatened wildlife species on District lands and large mammal reports, as well as monitors and implements control of gypsy moth and purple loosestrife biological control programs.
+In addition, staff monitors endangered and threatened wildlife species on District lands and works to help species in greatest need of conservation by developing plans for re-introduction and population supplementation in addition to making management recommendations, all based on scientific data.

 Wildlife Resource Center three primary tasks are environmental education, captive rearing and reintroduction of selected wildlife species, and rehabilitation of species of conservation concern.
 Staff provides environmental education programming to schools, community groups, and the public utilizing various live animals (raptors, snakes, and turtles) as an integral part of the program.
 Staff also assists the public by fielding and handling a variety of wildlife related inquiries.
 The wildlife reintroduction projects currently encompass the Illinois state endangered Blanding’s turtle and a species of conservation concern, the smooth green snake.